NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Deities/Cosmic Caravan.md

 **Areas of Concern** constellations, fortune telling, the night, hope for a better tomorrow

-*Source: Pathfinder: Abomination Vaults Player's Guide* *OGL*
+*Source: Pathfinder Abomination Vaults Player's Guide* *OGL*